 Let me start by saying lentils are absolutely lovely!
 Not only are they loaded with amazing amounts of plant-based protein, but they are also so easy to make, they are filing and totally delish.
 Just one cup of lentils has 18 grams of easy to digest (and assimilate), plant protein, loads of minerals, vitamins, and phytonutrients.
 These protein powerhouses are packed with powerful goodness!

 There is a reason why I just love adding lentils to my recipes.
-They’re so versatile, super-quick and easy to prepare, and they absorb just about any flavor you add them too.
+They’re so versatile, super quick and easy to prepare, and they absorb just about any flavor you add them too.
 Plus, lentils are available all year long.
 They store well in a cool dark place, which is a great way to ensure that you always have access to receive high loads of nutrients!
-Just one cup of lentils has a whopping 18 grams of easy to digest and assimilate plant protein.
-So don’t skimp on these little guys.
 They may be small but they pack a powerful punch!

 When making my Brussels Sprouts Squash and Lentil Salad I suggest soaking your lentils overnight.
 They can be difficult to digest because they contain both protein and starch.
 But this doesn’t mean you need to avoid them altogether.
 Lentils are rich in dietary fiber and therefore a major help to your digestive tract.